mannly01/TransferAll/README.md

 * The user can also press a different key (L) and move all the Junk stashes from the Barn or Junkyard to the Shopping Cart/Summary screen.
 * You still have to pay for the items at the Barn or Junkyard.

+## UPDATE 1.3.0
+* Fixed a bug: Barn/Junkyard Inventory and Stash windows aren't updated after TransferEntireJunkyardOrBarn key is pressed.
+* Fixed a bug: Object reference not set when TransferAllItemsAndGroups key is pressed on an empty Shopping Cart tab.
+* Added the option (in TransferAll.cfg) to move only maps or cases to The Shopping Cart at the Barn/Junkyard.
+* ** THIS OVERRIDES THE TransferPartsOnlyAtBarnOrJunkyard SETTING. **
+* Updated the TransferEntireJunkyardOrBarn (L) key to work while on the Shopping Cart tab.
+This will move all the junk into the current junk stash.
+* Changed the TransferByCategory setting to default to true.
+* ** Updated setting will not change if TransferAll.cfg already exists.
+Delete it or manually change the assignment. **

 ## DEFAULT KEYS
 * K: Move all items from Inventory/Warehouse/Junk/Cart tab to opposite tab in Inventory screens.
 * L: ONLY WORKS IN BARN AND JUNKYARD.
-Move all the Junk from all the stashes to the Shopping Cart/Summary screen.
+Move all the Junk from all the stashes to the Shopping Cart/Summary screen (works in reverse now).

 ## DEFAULT SETTINGS (TransferAll.cfg)
 * TransferAllItemsAndGroups: K
 * TransferEntireJunkyardOrBarn: L
 * MinNumOfItemsWarning: 500
-* TransferByCategory: false
+* TransferByCategory: true
 * TransferPartsOnlyAtBarnOrJunkyard: false
+* TransferMapsOrCasesOnlyAtBarnOrJunkyard: false
 - [Keycode Values](https://docs.unity3d.com/ScriptReference/KeyCode.html)

 ## INSTALLATION (Same as all other MelonLoader mods)